 Symptoms of anthrax differ depending on the type of anthrax.

 Symptoms of cutaneous anthrax start 1 to 7 days after exposure:

 Symptoms of inhalation anthrax:

-Symptoms of gastrointestinal anthrax usually develop within one week and can affect the mouth, esophagus, intestines, and colon.
-Symptoms may include:
+Symptoms of gastrointestinal anthrax usually occur within 1 week and may include:

-The tests to diagnose anthrax depend on the type of disease suspected.
+The tests to diagnose anthrax depend on the type of disease that is suspected.